Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Examples

+As indicated above, the goal of this section is to show via examples that our approach can identify with high probability, interesting dynamics based on relatively few data points.
+To do this we pick a smooth function $f$ defined on an interval $X\subset \R$ that we know produces dynamics of interest, e.g., fixed points, periodic orbits, and chaotic dynamics.
+We then randomly (i.i.d.\ with respect to the uniform measure on $X$) generate data points $\cT = \setof{(x_n,f(x_n))\mid n=1,\ldots, N}$.
+In line with the fact that $f$ is smooth, we have chosen to use a smooth kernel, the squared exponential kernel $k(x,x') = \exp\left(-|x-x'|^2/\theta \right)$, and we \emph{assume} that the function $f$ is a sample path of the GP obtained from the data using MLE to estimate $\theta$.

+For the examples in this section, we know the function $f$ from which the data is sampled.
+Therefore, we can verify that indeed $\sG(f) \subset G$.
+As a consequence, the dynamics that we report is valid for $f$.
+Of course, in applications we do not expect to be able to perform this explicit validation.
+We can only claim that if the Lipschitz constant $L$ used is large enough (see below) and if we \emph{assume} that $f$ is a sample path of the GP obtained from the data, then we have provided a lower bound on the confidence level that the dynamics identified via the homological calculations is valid for $f$.
+Without the assumption that $f$ is a sample path of the GP we can only claim that we have provided a lower bound on the probability that a dynamical system generated by a sample path of the obtained GP will exhibit the dynamics identified by our method.

-Our method only requires knowledge of the data set $\cT$ and the assumption that our choice of $L$ provides a bound for the Lipschitz constant of the unknown function $f$ with confidence $(1 - \delta)^{1/2}$, that is, we assume that the probability in \eqref{eq:L} is at least $(1 - \delta)^{1/2}$.
-We then select the set $S$ and construct the function $r$ such that the probability in equation \eqref{eq:conf} is also at least $(1 - \delta)^{1/2}$.
-Then we construct the set $G$ in Theorem~\ref{thm:convergence} satisfying $\PP(\sG(g)\subset G) > 1 - \delta$.
+Our method requires knowledge of the data set $\cT$ and the assumption that our choice of $L$ provides a bound for the Lipschitz constant of the unknown function $f$ with confidence $1 - \delta / 2$, that is, we assume that the probability in \eqref{eq:L} is at least $1 - \delta / 2$.
+We then select the set $S$ and construct the function $r$ such that the probability in equation \eqref{eq:conf} is also at least $1 - \delta / 2$.
+Then we construct the set $G$ in Theorem~\ref{thm:convergence} satisfying $\PP(\sG(g)\subset G) > 1 - \delta$ (see Lemma~\ref{lem:approx}).
 Hence the extracted dynamics has a confidence level of at least $1 - \delta$.
-See Lemma~1.1 in the SI.

 Although the function $f$ does not need to be specified for our method, in the examples we indicate $f$ to illustrate the fact that, at least in these cases, we can recover the dynamics of $f$ with very few data points.
 Since we do not know the values of $L_0$, $a$, and $b$ necessary for \eqref{eq:L}, in the examples we take $L$ to be at least twice the Lipschitz constant of $f$.
 For all the examples presented here we used $L=8$.
 The cell complex $\cX$ is obtained by considering a uniform decomposition of the interval $X$ into $2^B$ subintervals.